neondatabase/neon/docs/rfcs/025-generation-numbers.md

 These increments of attachment generation provide invariants we need to avoid split-brain issues in storage:

-- If two pageservers have the same tenant attached, they are guaranteed to have different attachment generation numbers, because the generation would increment while attaching the second one.
+- If two pageservers have the same tenant attached, they are guaranteed to have different generation numbers, because the generation would increment while attaching the second one.
 - If there are multiple pageservers running with the same node ID, they are guaranteed to have different generation numbers, because the generation would increment when the second node started and re-attached its tenants.